tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 hash.
-This value is computed by hashing the concatenation of each included handshake message, including the handshake message header carrying the handshake message type and length fields, but not including record layer headers.
-I.e.,
+This value is computed by hashing the concatenation of each included handshake message, including the handshake message header carrying the handshake message type and length fields, but not including record layer headers, i.e.,

      Transcript-Hash(M1, M2, ...
 Mn) = Hash(M1 || M2 || ... || Mn)

-As an exception to this general rule, when the server responds to a ClientHello with a HelloRetryRequest, the value of ClientHello1 is replaced with a special synthetic handshake message of handshake type "message_hash" containing Hash(ClientHello1).
-I.e.,
+As an exception to this general rule, when the server responds to a ClientHello with a HelloRetryRequest, the value of ClientHello1 is replaced with a special synthetic handshake message of handshake type "message_hash" containing Hash(ClientHello1), i.e.,

      Transcript-Hash(ClientHello1, HelloRetryRequest, ...
 Mn) =
          Hash(message_hash ||        /* Handshake type */